Git Worktree with AI Coding Tools

 Unlike cloning the repository multiple times, worktrees share the same .git object store.
 This means they use less disk space, stay in sync with the same remote, and branches created in one worktree are immediately visible in all others.

-This pattern has become so useful that several AI tools now include built-in worktree support.
+This pattern has become so useful that some AI tools now include built-in worktree workflows, while others work well with manually created worktrees.
 Below is a guide for each major tool.

 AI Tools with Worktree Support